-Discharge to San Gabriel River of the blended tertiary treated water wastewater from the San Jose Creek WRPs (East and West) and the GRIP AWTF fully advanced treated water (approximate coordinates: Latitude 33.93052° and Longitude -118.10774°).
+Discharge to San Gabriel River of the blended treated wastewater from the San Jose Creek WRPs (East and West) and the GRIP AWTF fully advanced treated water (approximate coordinates: Latitude 33.93052° and Longitude -118.10774°).
 Discharge Point 001 is located approximately eight miles south of the San Jose Creek WRP, and north of Firestone Boulevard.
-From this point, blended tertiary treated watereffluent flows directly into a lined, low flow channel (San Gabriel River) and travels about nine miles prior to reaching the estuary.
+From this point, treated effluent flows directly into a lined, low flow channel (San Gabriel River) and travels about nine miles prior to reaching the estuary.
 It is located in Reach 2 of the San Gabriel River as defined in the Basin Plan, approximately 940 feet upstream of the division between Reach 1 and Reach 2.
 However, the TMDL for Metals and Selenium in the San Gabriel River (SGR Metals TMDL) considers Discharge Point 001 to be in Reach 1 of the San Gabriel River.
 For the purposes of this Order, Discharge Point 001 is considered to lie in Reach 1.
 TMDL implementation guidance makes this assumption, a concrete apron at the outfall in Reach 2 ensures all discharge is to Reach 1, and water quality objectives and beneficial uses are judged to be fully protected at and downstream from the outfall into Reach 1.
-The GRIP-AWTF discharge is expected to flow into the San Gabriel River via Discharge Points 001A and/or 001B and fully percolate into the unlined portions of the San Gabriel River prior to reaching the lined portion at Discharge Point 001.
-The GRIP-AWTF's discharge via Discharge Point 001 is expected to be infrequent and small in volume, if any.